-Our current system is focussed on constant economic growth.
-We need, individually, and as a community, organisation or a place, to be consuming more ‘stuff’ this year than last, and more ‘stuff’ next year than this.
-That is how we currently define ‘progress’, ‘development’ and ‘success’.
+Our current economic system is focussed on constant growth.
+Both individually and as a community, organisation or nation, we need to be consuming more ‘stuff’ this year than last.
+That is how we define ‘progress’, ‘development’ and ‘success’.

-Increasingly, economists, politicians, academics and environmentalists are recognising that we need to measure and value more than money and that we must rethink how we define progress.
-Wellbeing is emerging as the front-runner as it encompassing elements of so much of our lives – including health, education, economy, environment and justice.
+Increasingly, economists, politicians, academics and environmentalists are recognising that we need to value more than just money and that we must rethink how we measure and define progress.
+Wellbeing is emerging as a key factor in what development really means as it affects vital elements of our lives – including health, education, economy, environment and justice.

 Whilst a greater political focus on wellbeing is emerging at national and international level, there is still a significant gap when it comes to local governance, despite the increasing pressures of urbanisation world wide.
 Happy City was set up to help make this shift to wellbeing as a crucial factor in governance at city level.
 Our aim is to support individuals, communities and decision makers put the happiness of people, place and the planet at the heart of how we make decisions.

-Happy City is leading the field in providing innovative yet practical answers to many of the difficult questions regarding data and outcome that change-makers face when delivering real wellbeing improvement at a city-scale.
+Happy City has developed a range of measurement tools that provide innovative yet practical answers to many of the difficult questions regarding data and outcome that change-makers face when delivering real wellbeing improvement at a city-scale.
 There is already international interest from as far afield as Australia, USA, Canada, South Korea, UAE and across Europe.

 “Happy City would be a great thing for other cities around the world to emulate”